 The General Meeting of Shareholders (GMS) has the authority to appoint and dismiss members of the BoC and BoD, approve amendments to the Articles of Association, approve the Bank's Annual Report, appoint the Bank's external auditors and determine remuneration and compensation for members of the BoD.
 Furthermore, the GMS authorizes Bank's President Commissioner to determine remuneration and other allowances for members of the BoC.
-Report of The Risk Monitoring Committee (RMC)

-Report of The Nomination & Remuneration Committee (NRC) Report of Corporate Governance Committee (CGC)
+Report of Corporate Governance Committee (CGC) Board of Directors